Static Word Embeddings for Sentence Semantic Representation: Analysis

 \subsection{Analysis of Word Embedding Norm}

 To investigate how our method optimises word embeddings, we analyse the norms of SWEs obtained in Sections \ref{sec_decontext}, \ref{sec_pca}, and \ref{sec_kd}; we denote them as $\|\mathrm{E}_i(w)\| $ ($i=1,2,3$).
-For the purpose of analysis, we compare the norms of the 10k most frequent words in Brown Corpus, which consists of text in various domains and provides part-of-speech (POS) tags for each word.
-First, we compare the mean norms of word embeddings for each POS tag,\footnote{We use the most frequent tag for each word.} and \figref{fig:norms} shows the results.
+For the purpose of analysis, we compare the norms of the 10k most frequent words in Brown Corpus, which consists of text from various domains and provides part-of-speech (POS) tags for each word.
+First, we compare the mean norms of word embeddings for each POS tag; for words that are annotated with multiple POS tags (e.g.\ \ex{notice}), we use the most frequent one.
+The results are shown in \figref{fig:norms}.
 For normalisation, we divide the norms of each POS tag by that of ``Proper Noun'', which always has the largest value regardless of $i$.
 It shows that the differences in the norms are emphasised after PCA and knowledge distillation.
-In particular, the relative norms of ``Article'' (e.g.\ \textit{the}), ``Preposition'' (e.g.\ \textit{of}), and ``Numeral'' (e.g.\ \textit{2025}, \textit{first}) drop sharply because these types of words do not affect sentence semantics very much.
-On the other hand, ``Proper Noun'' and ``Noun'' have the largest norms after PCA and knowledge distillation, as they often convey important information.
+In particular, the relative norms of ``Article'' (e.g.\ \textit{the}), ``Preposition'' (e.g.\ \textit{of}), and ``Numeral'' (e.g.\ \textit{2025}, \textit{first}) drop sharply, likely because these types of words do not affect sentence semantics very much.
+On the other hand, ``Proper Noun'' and ``Noun'' have the largest norms after PCA and knowledge distillation, as they often convey information relevant to semantics.
 This result is somewhat akin to the previous finding that ST tends to emphasise nominal information of a sentence \cite{nikolaev-pado-2023-representation}.
+In Appendix \ref{pos_analysis_detail}, we also perform the same analysis for SWE baselines (fastText, WordLlama, and Model2Vec) and reveal that fastText assigns relatively large norms to articles, suggesting it is not well optimised for sentence representation.

 Lastly, we find that our method induces a similar effect to SIF, a heuristic used in Model2Vec --- we measure Spearman's rank correlation between the norm and word frequency rank and find that it increases after PCA and knowledge distillation ($0.39 \rightarrow 0.43 \rightarrow 0.49$), meaning both steps decrease the norms of high-frequency words.
 Compared to SIF, however, knowledge distillation adjusts norms in a more nuanced way, considering not only word frequency (which is implicitly encoded by ST \cite{kurita-etal-2023-contrastive}) but also POS tags and influence of each word on sentence semantics.